Norman2082/product-online-store/README.md

 # Delete
 ![](Delete.Supplier.png)

+# Spring boot execution
+* The Application above used a TomCat server.
+* Port number used was 8080 it was therefore very essential to keep port clear.
+* The project can be run as Java Application or Spring boot Application once you right click.
+* Once application is applied you can run CRUD operations using Postman.

 # Database ERD
 The diagram shows the relationship between the product and the supplier.
 The diagram represents a one to many model therefore one product supplied by many suppliers.